raghavendra-k-j/stt-js/Readme.md

 - Ensure the browser supports the Web Speech API.
 - Handle errors gracefully using the `onError` event.

-## Live Demo

-You can view a live demo of the example [here]https://raghavendra-k-j.github.io/stt-js/example/).

 To try it locally, use the provided `example/index.html` file as a starting point.